User Story Workshop

 Team Exercise: Individually, the group will get to focus on real world examples, getting feedback from the group intermittently, similar to a series of grooming sessions.
 Ideally bringing these stories back to their own projects.

 - Educating Others

-This course is beneficial to all members on an Agile team, but will add the most value for those in a Product Owner role or are a part of the development team and have focus on grooming the product backlog.
+This course is beneficial to all members on an Agile team, but will add the most value for those in a Product Owner role or are a part of the development team with a focus on grooming the product backlog.
+This course benefits:

 - Business Analysts, Requirements Analysts or Business Systems Analysts